agapic/Data-Analyst-Nanodegree-Udacity/Project 2 - Investigate a Dataset/README.md

+# Titanic Data Analysis
+## By Andrew Gapic

 # Questions

-The purpose of this data investigation is to determine what factors (if any) made it more like that a person survived.
+The purpose of this data investigation is to determine what factors (if any) made it more likely that a person survived on the Titanic.
 Specifically, three variables were analyzed: class, sex, and age.
-The hypothesis is that higher class passengers that are female and younger had a higher chance of surviving.
+The hypothesis is that higher class passengers, females, and younger people had a higher chance of surviving.

 Another question posed for this project is whether the average fare by age differed when embarking from Southampton (labelled S in the data).
 It is hypothesized that there is no significant difference in the average fare based on age.